paschalogu/Terraform/README.md

 This is the structure of the directory after files have been Terraform created.

 ![Terraform directory configuration.png](./assets/configuration.png)

+**Resources to be Created**:

+1. Virtual Private Cloud (VPC): The Virtual Private Cloud will be created to isolates virtual networks within the aws cloud infrastructure, providing control over network settings, IP address ranges, and subnets securely.

+2. Subnets: Three subnets will be created within 3 availability zones.
+This multi-AZ architecture is considered and designed to provide redundancy and high availability.

+3. IAM Role: Identity and Access Management (IAM) role that has the necessary permissions for managing the cluster will be created.
+This IAM role will be used by the EKS cluster.

+4. IAM Role Policy Attachment: A resource to attachment the AmazonEKSClusterPolicy to the IAM role created for the EKS cluster.

+5. Elastic Kubernetes Service (EKS) cluster: AWS EKS cluster will be created and associated with the IAM role created above.

+6. ECR: An Elastic Container Registry in which you to store Application Docker images will be created.

+7. MySQL database Instance: An RDS MySQL instance with the specified configurations like identifier, engine, instance class, allocated storage, username, password, etc.

 ### Step 4: Initialize, Plan, and Apply Terraform Configuration in your Project Directory: